Clelo4/Note/Java.md

 ### Implementations
 - ArrayList
 - LinkedList

+### Equals and hashCode method
+Two List objects can be compared for logical equality without regard to their implementation classes.<br>
+Two List objects are equal if they contain the same elements in the same order.

 ## The Queue Interface and implementations
 A Queue is a collection for holding elements prior to processing.